MediaComem/survey-pole-gare/README.md

 # README

+[Ruby on rails: How to divide array in columns for twitter bootstrap][]

 ## .env
 The `config/database.yml` `config/secrets.yml` files use environment variables for some config values.
 Each contributor must have a `.env` file in the app root with values for the following environment variables: